News, outreach, and research results featured in the news

 Other news sites:

 The Register, ABC Australia, International Business Times, Deutsche Welle, Straits Times, TG Daily, Science Alert, The Times of India, The Epoch Times, The Hindu, Digital Journal, Science Centric, Labmate Online, AZO Optics, Crazy Engineers, Hindustan Times, E!
-Science News, Daily Mail, and American Scientist.
+Science News, Science News, Daily Mail, and American Scientist.

 2011: Our feature article in Physics Today (PT), Superconducting circuits and quantum information, Physics Today 58 (11), 42-47 (2005), is the most cited PT article since 2004, and the third most cited PT article in the past decade.
 Moreover, a 2011 analysis of quantum computing research over the past decade performed by Essential Science Indicators (ESI) indicates that this PT article has made a significant contribution to this field.